 Procedures for V1G electric vehicles and associated V1G electric vehicle supply equipment, power-to-gas demand units and heat-pumps within a demand facility or a closed distribution system connected at a voltage level above 1000V

 1. V1G electric vehicles and associated V1G electric vehicle supply equipment, and heat-pumps connected at a voltage level above 1000 V shall possess equipment certificates, proving compliance with this regulation.
+V1G electric vehicles and associated V1G electric vehicle supply equipment provide compliance with this regulation by certification with a harmonised European standard.

 2. The operational notification procedure for a power-to-gas demand unit within a demand facility or a closed distribution system connected at a voltage level above 1000 V shall comprise a DUD.
-The relevant system operator, in coordination with the relevant TSO, shall specify the content required for the DUD.
+The relevant system operator, in coordination with the relevant TSO, shall specify the content required for the DUD and make the requirements publicly available..
 The content of the DUD shall require a statement of compliance which contains the information in Articles 36 to 47 for demand facilities and closed distribution systems, but the compliance requirements in Articles 36 to 47 for demand facilities and closed distribution systems can be simplified to a single operational notification stage as well as be reduced.
 The demand facility owner or CDSO shall provide the information required and submit it to the relevant system operator.
 For any subsequent demand units, separate DUDs shall be provided.

 3. Based on the DUD, the relevant system operator shall issue a FON to the demand facility owner or CDSO.